Charitable trusts and foundations support

 Building new Maggie’s Centres

-As Maggie’s continues to grow around the UK, there are many opportunities to fund our new Centres including ones in Oxford, St Bart’s London and Forth Valley.
+As Maggie’s continues to grow around the UK, there are many opportunities to fund our new Centres including ones in Leeds, The Royal Marsden in south London, and Southampton.

 The Summerfield Trust provided grants worth £100,000 to fund the living room in Maggie’s Cheltenham.